schneems/implement_ruby_hash_syntax_with_parslet_example/README.md

 end
 ```

-The `Array()` ensures we are dealing with an array.
-The `each_with_object` iterates over each element while yielding it and the input (in this case a hash) to the block, the return will be the input (the hash).
+The `Array(na)` ensures returns the original array if `na` is an array, otherwise it wraps the value of `na` in an array.
+The `each_with_object` iterates over each element in the array while yielding it and the input (in this case a hash) to the block, the return will be the `output_hash`.
 We can then extract the key and value from each hash, and add them to our output hash.

 This does the trick, and our test now passes!

-You can run the [code on GitHub](https://github.com/schneems/implement_ruby_hash_syntax_with_parslet_example/blob/master/example.rb).
+Our grammar can now match and parse a very simple version of a Ruby hash, and our transformer can turn it into something useful.
+If you're curious about running this code yourself you can find the [code on GitHub](https://github.com/schneems/implement_ruby_hash_syntax_with_parslet_example/blob/master/example.rb).

 ## Just the beginning

 This article is already really long, but we're just scratching the surface of what you can do with parslet.
 You'll eventually want to keep adding grammar rules until you're happy with your language.
 I mentioned, implementing arrays, or integers.
 Do you think you could do that now?
 You can also add a `root` node which is where your parser starts parsing by default, rather than calling an explicit parser rule like we've been doing in our tests.

 If you followed this tutorial, you're mostly there already!
-I recommend also walking through the official [parslet tutorial](http://kschiess.github.io/parslet/get-started.html) and looking at some of the other examples.
+I recommend also walking through the official [parslet tutorial](http://kschiess.github.io/parslet/get-started.html), and looking at some of the other examples.
 If you get stuck, try going back to the basics, as well as writing more & smaller tests.

 When constructing parsers, try to imagine what kind of a "tree" your desired grammar might produce, and try working, starting from the leaves.
 Once you've got the parser, try working in the same direction with your transformers, building from the leaves inward.
 While this will feel clunky at first, you'll get the hang of it over time.

 When all else fails, write a blog post!

-## parslet Cheatsheet
+## Parslet Cheatsheet

-### Parser

-#### Parser Syntax
+### Parser Syntax

 - `str()` matches an exact string.
 - `match()` matches a regex.